JoinCODED/WS-Flutter-M9-CRUD-With-API/01_Introduction/02_How_the_internet_works.md

 }
 ```

-As you can see, it's a key-value pairs, very similar to dart maps.
+As you can see, it is made of key-value pairs, similar to dart maps.

-However, we still have to convert the `JSON` data to dart `maps`. and we can do this in our model using a factory constructor:
+However, we still have to convert the `JSON` data to dart `maps`, and we can do this in our model using a factory constructor:

 ```dart
 class Book {